Amazing Aurora Holidays!

 For an unforgettable experience, stay at the ICEHOTEL in Jukkasjärvi, 200km above the Arctic Circle.
 The ice from the Torne River is transformed into a new design each year, creating a hotel and art exhibition built of ice and snow.

-3. NORTHERN FINLAND: The lights shine nearly every other night from Sep - Mar, making this a fantastic aurora choice and the breath-taking white landscape and authentic cabins of Finnish Lapland provide a beautiful backdrop.
+The lights shine nearly every other night from Sep - Mar, making this a fantastic aurora choice and the breath-taking white landscape and authentic cabins of Finnish Lapland provides a beautiful backdrop.

 Why not stay in a purpose-built glass igloo to view the aurora right from the comfort of your warm bed?

-Traditional ways to see the lights in Lapland are snowshoeing (hiking in snowshoes), cross-country skiing, a dog sledding tour or by snowmobile.
+Traditional ways to see the lights in Lapland are snowshoeing (hiking in snowshoes), cross-country skiing, a dog sledding tour, or snowmobile.

-4. ICELAND: This otherworldly island with its glaciers, geysers, majestic waterfalls, hot springs and volcanoes, captivates visitors all year round.
+This otherworldly island with its glaciers, geysers, majestic waterfalls, hot springs, and volcanoes, captivates visitors all year round.

 Its northerly location and vast wilderness make Iceland too, a prime spotting ground to observe the Northern Lights.
 The best time to visit is between Sep and Mar.
 Jokulsarlon is a picture-perfect setting to watch the aurora as the reflecting sky off the lake, creates an unforgettable spectacle.